Connecting With Customers: Segmentation vs Personalization

 RelevanceAims to make campaigns more relevant to a group of subscribers with similar characteristics.Aims to make each email highly relevant to the specific preferences and characteristics of individual recipients.

-Use in campaignsCan be applied to both one-time campaigns and automated campaigns.Often used in triggered campaigns that respond to specific user actions ensuring timely and contextually relevant communications.
+Use in campaignsCan be applied to both one-time campaigns and automated campaigns.Role in the sales funnel

 ExamplesTailoring content for specific geographic locations.Content for specific genders.Addressing recipients by name in the greeting.Offering product recommendations based on past behavior.